-Also further included are employers principally engaged in the manufacture of wood or metal patterns or models and analogous products including but not necessarily limited to: aircraft propeller mfg. - wood, architectural scale models mfg. by a specialist contractor, last form mfg. - wood, or wood carving by hand or machine.
+Also --- included are employers principally engaged in the manufacture of wood or metal patterns or models and analogous products --- such as aircraft propeller mfg. - wood, architectural scale models mfg. by a specialist contractor, last form mfg. - wood, or wood carving by hand or machine.